 A characteristic of landscape research has been the many attempts to make sense of the field of studies.
+Typology refers to types and classes.
 Numerous classifications or typologies of the research have been proposed which are summarized below by chronology.

 In an early proposal, Penning-Rowsell (1973) separated the studies into two types: those independent of landscape users, and those dependent on landscape users.
 Most of the studies were of the first type, and these generally involved the user defining their preferences rather than the researchers observing the users’ exhibited preferences.

 Brush (1976) separated observer-based assessments into preferential judgement (i.e. likes & dislikes), and comparative judgement (i.e. judgement based on a framework such as that of a larger group).
 Brush considered the latter more useful.

 Dearden (1977) defined measurement techniques (i.e. physical characteristics) and preference techniques (i.e. preference judgements).
 He clearly differentiated the objective and the subjective approaches.

 Arthur et al (1977) grouped studies into three categories Descriptive inventories (i.e. physical characteristics), public preference assessments (i.e. preference judgements), and economic assessments (i.e. economic evaluations of environmental goods).